Samanta Roy Institute of Science and Technology

-The Samanta Roy Institute of Science and Technology, known also simply as SIST, is a secretive fundamentalist Christian-like group based in Shawano, Wisconsin.
-The group was founded by Rama Behera, a Hindu who converted to Christianity, who later changed his name to Dr. Rama Chandra Samanta Roy.
+The Samanta Roy Institute of Science and Technology, known also simply as SIST and unofficially as the Ramas, is a secretive fundamentalist Christian-like group based in Shawano, Wisconsin.
+The group was founded by Rama Behera, a Hindu who converted to Christianity, who later changed his name to Dr. Rama Chandra Samanta Roy and later again to Avraham Cohen.
 The group has existed in Shawano since the 1970s and was once known as The Disciples of the Lord Jesus Christ.
 In a 2012 article for the Southern Poverty Law Center's Intelligence Report magazine, many former members spoke out against SIST for alleged abuses ranging from beatings, torture, starvation, child abuse, and neglect from their leader and their followers.

 The Southern Poverty Law Center labeled SIST as a "general" hate group for its Anti-Catholic beliefs.
 According to the SPLC, its "general hate" designation covers groups that "...espouse a variety of rather unique hateful doctrines and beliefs that are not easily categorized."